iterative/dvc.org/content/docs/command-reference/remote/index.md

 While the term may seem contradictory, it doesn't have to be.
 The "local" part refers to the type of location where the storage is: another directory in the same file system.
-"Remote" is how we call storage for <abbr>DVC projects</abbr>.
+"Remote" is what we call storage for <abbr>DVC projects</abbr>.
 It's essentially a local backup for data tracked by DVC.

 </details>